 Note: Much of the count occurs on foot, so volunteers should be comfortable walking several miles during their shift.
 If you are interested in volunteering for the PIT Count but are unable to walk long distances, consider helping us collect donations to pass out during the count (see the Donate section below).
 We also require a handful of volunteers to assist ECHO staff at the PIT Count Headquarters on the night of the count.
 Please indicate on the volunteer form if you would like to volunteer in this capacity.

 This role is available for anyone over the age of 18.
 Prior to the night of the count, General Volunteers are expected to complete a required training (either in-person or online).
 On the night of the count, General Volunteers will work on a team of no less than 3 people to canvas the assigned area.
-General Volunteers will talk with persons experiencing homelessness to conduct a survey that helps ECHO better understand the scope of unsheltered homelessness in Austin/Travis County.
-Click here to view full General Volunteer role description.
+General Volunteers will talk with unhoused people to conduct a survey that helps our community better understand the scope of unsheltered homelessness.
+Click here to view full General Volunteer role description (PDF).

 - Approximately 2 hours to complete the mandatory training prior to the count (available online whenever and in-person in the weeks before the count)